afmarmolejov/BHJ-morphology/analysis/README.md

-Nearest neighbors\n
-aggregate indexs\n
-angles and distances\n
+Nearest neighbors, aggregate indexs, angles and distances and frontier orbitals
-frontier orbitals\n